razertory/chatframe_release/README.md

 Also ChatFrame provide `Custom Providers(OpenAI compatible)` for some users like Ollama or self-hosted llms as long as the API is compatible to OpenAI like

+Recently(2025.11) We have implemented a new provider integration: Github Copilot.
+You can select the Github Copilot and click login.
+Then you can reuse your subscribtion.
+It's really economical.

 ```shell
 curl https://api.openai.com/v1/chat/completions \
   -H "Authorization: Bearer $OPENAI_API_KEY" \